kuku9-net/namachi/content/en/mixed.md

 It will amplify your aggression and lead to their A.N.I.ing if you have peers who also share that aggression.
 They are merely structures, placed in positions within a structure.
 If that position becomes available, another A.N.I. will be placed.
-The structure of the horde of A.N.I. and the progression of A.N.I.ing should be considered a problem.
+<ins>"evil" is the structure of the horde of A.N.I. and the progression of A.N.I.ing</ins>.
+The solution is made by recognizing the structure and fostering a culture that will eliminate it.

 ## the horde movement
 Imagine a society where general-purpose labor robots are widespread.
 If you provide a robot with the knowledge for a specific task, it will be able to perform it.